Guide for prospective applicants

 Do I need to have a paper published for a PhD application?

 No. A publication record is not a requirement for a PhD.
-That said, of course, it will be a plus if you have one, as it demonstrates research skills and aptitude, and will make it easier to start a PhD.
+That said, of course, it will be a plus if you have one, as it demonstrates research skills and aptitude, and will make it easier to get into the PhD mode.

 Do you care about my GPA?